AustralianBioCommons/ables/participants/diann.md

 ---
-title: Development and optimisation of a DIA-NN workflow
+title: Development and optimisation of a DIA-NN workflow for scalable proteomics
 description: Development of a scalable DIA-NN workflow for the processing of scanning SWATH mass spectra.
 toc: false
 type: ABLeS Participant